sfigg/commercialization-public/manufacture/desktop/customize-the-default-user-profile-by-using-copyprofile.md

 You can use the `CopyProfile` setting to customize a user profile and then copy that profile to the default user profile.
 Windows uses the default user profile as a template to assign a profile to each new user.
 By customizing the default user profile, you can configure settings for all user accounts that are created on the computer.
 By using `CopyProfile`, you can customize installed applications, drivers, desktop backgrounds, internet explorer settings, and other configurations.
 Note that some settings are not preserved by using `CopyProfile`.

+Using CopyProfile for Start menu customization isn't supported.
+Here are the ways to manage custom Start layouts in Windows 10:
+-	IT pros can use learn about managing the Windows 10 Start Menu here: https://docs.microsoft.com/en-us/windows/configuration/windows-10-start-layout-options-and-policies
+-	OEMs can use layoutmodification.xml https://docs.microsoft.com/en-us/windows/configuration/start-layout-xml-desktop

 ## <span id="bkmk_preserve"></span><span id="BKMK_PRESERVE"></span>Creating an answer file with the CopyProfile setting